 Info for new Cub Scouts and their families

-If your son is a new Cub Scout, here's a great starting place to read about the exciting and fun Cub Scout program.
+If your son or daughter is a new Cub Scout, here's a great starting place to read about the exciting and fun Cub Scout program.

-If your son is a new Boy Scout, here's a great starting place to read about the exciting and fun Boy Scout program.
+If your son or daughter is a new Scout in the BSA, here's a great starting place to read about the exciting and fun BSA program.

 Getting a uniform and your first Scout handbook

 There are Scout Stores in Portland and Salem that carry books, uniforms, and other Scouting supplies.
 Staff are eager to help you get started; click here for store locations.